tinyheero/tinyheero.github.io/_posts/2017-03-08-how-to-bayesian-infer-101.md

 difficult and how a class of methods called Markov chain Monte Carlo (MCMC) can help us deal with this!

-* 2019-09-19: Fixed the calculation of the marginal probability by multiply the likelihood by the prior.
+* 2019-09-19: Fixed the calculation of the marginal probability by multiplying the likelihood by the prior.
 This results in a proper posterior probability distribution that integrates to 1.
 Thanks Jose Tabora for pointing out the original posterior probability distribution wasn't proper.